-6.0 TERMINATION PACKAGE RETENTION
+6.0 Termination Package Retention

-Original Equipment Manufacturers (OEM) install retention mechanisms on their platforms to ensure the mechanical integrity of systems with PGA370 socket processors.
+Original Equipment Manufacturers (OEMs) install retention mechanisms on their platforms to ensure the mechanical integrity of systems with PGA370 socket processors.
 Depending on OEMs' specific shock and vibration specifications, the bus termination package may require a retention mechanism to remain secure.
-The requirements for such a mechanism are determined by each computer OEM.
+Each OEM determines the requirements for such a mechanism.